swiss-seismological-service/scrtdd/README.md

 New origins will be relocated in real time against a background catalog of high quality locations.
 Those high quality events that form the background catalog can be already present in seiscompo database or not.
 In the latter case the background catalog has to be generated.
 Either way, the catalog has to be specified in scrtdd when configuring it.

 ### 2.1.
-Selecting a background catalog from existing origins or events
+Selecting a background catalog from existing origins

 If we already have a high quality catalog, then we can easily specify it in scrtdd configuration as a path to a file containing a list of origin id.
 The file format must be a csv file in which there must be at least one column called seiscompId, from which the ids will be fetched by scrtdd.